temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 `DeadlineExceeded` is a Context error thrown when requests are not completed on time.

 Many requests are sent and received with and within the Temporal Platform.
-These requests can be made between services, between client and server, and between the entire system and a network.
+These requests can be made between Temporal Server services, between a Temporal Client and Server, and between the entire system and a network.
 This extensive coverage, along with the error's brief message, makes it confusing to figure out where the error could come from.

 Based on what users have seen, we can deduce that the three most common problem areas lie in downed services, faulty Workflow logic, and unusually high latencies.